 Jost Van Dyke has fewer than 200 inhabitants, and they are widely known as a welcoming people.
 The island's name conjures up its rich, colorful past.
 Jost Van Dyke is said to have been named for an early Dutch settler, a former pirate.
 Although it measures just four miles by three, with the highest point at 1,054 feet, this rugged island has been home to many people, including the Arawak Indians, Caribs, Dutch, Africans, and British.

-At Great Harbour, Little Harbour, and White Bay there are safe, protected anchorages and unspoiled beaches shaded with coconut palms and seagrape trees.
+At Great Harbor, Little Harbor, and White Bay there are safe, protected anchorages and unspoiled beaches shaded with coconut palms and sea grape trees.
 Discover inviting restaurants, bars, and small shops selling local treasures.
 For lunch there are barbecues, West Indian rotis, flying fish sandwiches, grilled fresh fish, and lobster.
 Club Paradise is famous for its conch stew and barbecued ribs.
 Happy Laury's Snack Bar is known for its pig roasts and honey-dipped chicken.
 And the Soggy Dollar Bar and Gertrude's in White Bay are renowned for drinks made with the island's famous rum, frosty beers, and tales of pirates and sunken treasure.
 Parties here are legendary, especially at Foxy's.
-This bar and its owner are known to travellers from around the world for the New Year's Eve and Halloween parties, when Great Harbour fills up with yachts.
+This bar and its owner are known to travelers from around the world for the New Year's Eve and Halloween parties, when Great Harbor fills up with yachts.
 The "Painkiller," one of the most famous cocktails in the Caribbean, was invented at The Soggy Dollar Bar.
 Explore Jost Van Dyke's history in the vegetation-covered ruins of centuries-old sugar mills, or on the old trails that crisscross the island.
 William Thornton, architect of the U.S. Capitol Building, was born on Jost Van Dyke, and John Lettsome, founder of the London Medical Society, was born on neighboring Little Jost.